This guide is designed to give you further insight into managing project schedules by utilizing task predecessors.

 Should I be using Predecessors?

 Yes, if you have tasks that occur one after the other, then using a predecessor will enable features in the schedule and elsewhere in the system that follow this design.
-It can prevent users from working on tasks while the previous task is not yet complete.
+It can prevent users from viewing task ( Today page Display Options and view filters) or working on tasks while the previous task is not yet complete (Security right enabled).
 These also allow you to run reports to show which task is the current open task in the schedule.

 What if I have a task that relies on multiple task being done first?